pbaekgaard/AAU-Notes/Software Bachelor/Software Bachelor/4. Semester/Computer Architecture and Operating Systems/Computer Architecture and Operating Systems.md

 # About
-Computer Architecture and Operating System is about
+This is a folder note